ezalabs/bibot-ai/README.md

 - **Risk Analyzer**: Assesses potential risks and determines if conditions are favorable
 - **Executor**: Executes trades when conditions are favorable

-For a more detailed architecture overview, see the [architecture documentation](docs/architecture.md).
+For a more detailed architecture overview, see the [architecture documentation](docs/architecture.md) and [technical documentation](docs/technical_architecture.md).

 ## Local Setup with Poetry